alumet-dev/developer-book/src/intro/Introduction.md

 Here, you can learn:
 - how to make Alumet measure new things (to support a new hardware component, for example)
-- how to implement a custom model on top of the measured data
+- how to implement a custom filter or estimation model on top of the measured data
 - how to implement new outputs for the data (to support a new database, for instance)
 - how to participate in the Alumet project